Qubeo/rust-wasm-conway/ideas/ideas.md

 Hexagonal life?
 Create universal CA simulator - custom tailored rules.
 Add game theory aspects?
 Different kinds of actors (born from different kinds of conditions, for example?)
+Play with conceptualizing the problem in terms of Finite fields (alá BTC cryptography)

 **Conceptual learnings**
 The wrapping is an array rotation problem.
 (Which, generalized, is WKO problem?)